ceford/cefjdemos-data-jdm-help-en/articles/modules/modules-options-tab.md

 ## Description

-The Module: Options tab is used with minor variations in all Site module edit forms to control some display aspects of the selected module.
+The *Modules: Options* tab is used with minor variations in all Site module edit forms to control some display aspects of the selected module.

 ## Screenshot